Leica 7x42 Ultravid HD Review

 The Ultravids were introduced pre-HD and those earliest models without ED glass hang on in the leather-clad Blackline and Silverline 8x42s and 10x42s.

-Differences between HD and HD Plus are an extra dab of red and a few tweaks ...
+Differences between HD and HD Plus seem to be an extra dab of red and Schott HT glass.

 The design of the Ultravid hasn’t changed much over the years, with that unique cylindrical hinge-bridge and rearset focuser.
 Meanwhile, Zeiss and Swarovski have experimented with various different bridge and barrel designs in their top-line models.